lokimeyburg/GlitchEngine/Notes.md

 - [x] Strip the scene code
 - [x] Add IRenderable and ICullRenderable interfaces.
 - [x] Make sure to uncomment all CullRenderable code.
-- [ ] Split demo into Glitch, Launcher and Editor.
+- [x] Create a seperate Game repository that uses the GlitchEngine
-- [ ] Create a seperate Game repository that uses the GlitchEngine
+- [ ] [WIP] Get Spark to compile and output it's DLL in Glitch's output

 ## Notes for physics engine